matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 ![01.02.36 Epochal time model](EffectivePrograms/01.02.36.png)

-The other thing you need, is you need some language for dealing with state transitions.
+The other thing you need is some language for dealing with state transitions.
 And that is the epochal time model.
 I am obviously not going to get into this again here, but I have given talks about this before.
 So Clojure has this.
 And it was a combination of those things that let me say, "I think I have a reasonable answer for my friend".
 If he says, "How can I write a real program with this?", I can say, "Here is how you can write a real program, including a multi-threaded program, and not go crazy".

 [Time 1:03:04]